GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ## Introduction {#introduction}

-This document serves as a definition of our samples standards for both standalone snippets and sample applications.
-It is intended to help encourage consistency and best practices when authoring code intended to teach others.
+This document defines samples standards for "standalone" code snippets.
+It encourages recommended practices for authoring code intended to teach others.
+By consistently applying these practices, the collection of samples as a whole become more approachable.

 Even if not specifically mentioned in the guide, all samples should make best-efforts to achieve the following goals wherever possible: